 This property is situated close to Fontenil, just outside Saillans village.
 Three different red wines are made and offer good quality for money.

 2015 Magondeau - normal cuvée aged in vats.
-A nice and fruity wine with very good acidity, well-balanced.
+A nice and fruity wine with excellent acidity, well-balanced.
 Good value.
 88p.

 2015 Magondeau Beau Site - partly aged in new oak.
-More ripeness and sweetness of fruit, more precise, more depth and length.
+More ripeness and sweetness of fruit, more precise, greater depth, and length.
 Very aromatic wine.
 90p.

-2014 Magondeau Beau Site - spicy, oak, strong and concentrated, well structured, firm finish.
+2014 Magondeau Beau Site - spicy, oak, strong, well structured, firm finish.
 88p.
 Same wine fined with potato protein tasted purer.

 Passion 2010 - more concentrated, complex, strong backbone, plummy.
 Persistent finish.
 90p.